eurise-network/technical-reference/index.rst

-.. gdgd documentation master file, created by sphinx-quickstart on Wed May 30 20:35:50 2018.
+..
+Technical Reference master file, created by sphinx-quickstart on Wed May 30 20:35:50 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.